Inbibo/adonisfx_docs/docs/maya/sensors.md

   <figcaption><b>Figure 7</b>: AdnSensorDistance connected to the activation of an AdnMuscle.</figcaption>
 </figure>

-However, these connections are made in a much more user friendly way by making use of the [Connection Editor](tools.md), explained in more detail in the [tools](tools.md) section.
+However, these connections are made in a much more user friendly way by making use of the Sensors Connection Editor presented [here](tools.md#sensors-connection-editor).